 Children and the elderly are at higher risk of parking lot accidents than those in any other age group.
 At Associates and Bruce L. Scheiner, our car accident attorneys in Fort Myers and Cape Coral know pedestrians in Southwest Florida are at high risk for such accidents – both because of the senior pedestrian population, and because of the large number of older drivers behind the wheel.

 The National Highway Traffic Safety Administration originally announced a rule requiring backup cameras to be mounted in all vehicles by the 2014 model year.
 Unfortunately, the rule was later postponed after lobbyists for auto manufacturers complained about costs and logistics.
 In early 2014, the USA Today reported the NHTSA was again set to require the cameras, beginning with the 2016 model year.
-By 2018, all new vehicles should be equipped with rearview cameras to help avoid backover injuries when exiting from parking spaces and private drives, or otherwise traveling in reverse.
+By 2018, all new vehicles were finally mandated to be equipped with rearview cameras to help avoid backover injuries when exiting from parking spaces and private drives, or otherwise traveling in reverse.

 - 292 fatalities each year.